-While almost all owners of coal generators have announced their long-term retirement plans, they are only required to give three and a half years' notice of a closure, which would leave the NEM very little time to respond.
+Market and policy settings have progressed and are supporting the transition, but continued focus is needed to address all of the risks arising from coal retirement.
+While almost all owners of coal generators have announced their long-term retirement plans, they are only required to give three and a half years' notice of a closure.
+This leaves the NEM very little time to respond if coal closures are not carefully managed or if replacement investments are not planned and delivered.

 Closures with short notice increase the risk of near-term reliability challenges and price shocks for consumers, and further accelerate the need for new generation.
 These risks are best mitigated through agreed closure timeframes and delivery of the planned investment in generation capacity.